 This course covers the procurement process in depth, including concepts, principles and ethics, pricing methods, awards, and all phases of contract administration from both the seller and buyer perspectives.
 It explores the development of bids and requests for proposals; the evaluation of responses; and the capabilities and use of various types of contracts and pricing mechanisms.
-It addresses outsourcing (including market investigation, key risks, requirements definition and evaluations using performance based service agreements), negotiation, and development and use of contract information systems.
+It addresses outsourcing (including market investigation, key risks, requirements definition and evaluations using performance based service agreements) and the evaluation and use of contract information systems.

 At the end of the course, students will be able to:

-Specify accurate and manageable contract scopes and risk assessments.
+• Specify accurate and manageable contract scopes and perform risk assessments

-Choose the right contract type for a given situation.
+• Be able to choose the right contract type for a given situation

 > Direct link to course prerequisites.

 > Buy your textbooks and other required course materials online from the Brandeis Bookstore ,or visit the bookstore in the Shapiro Campus Center.